Hive Mechanic is an authoring tool for making neighborhood games and playful activities to embed in public space. No coding skills required.

-Just connect “cards” in our editor to create activities in the real world, including branching stories, SMS scavenger hunts, interactive art with RFID objects, and participatory Smart City visualizations to project on city buildings.
+Just connect “cards” in our editor to create activities in the real world, including branching stories, SMS scavenger hunts, interactive RFID art installations, and participatory Smart City visualizations.

 What can you make?
 Our recent work…

 (2020 — Reston, VA).

 To accompany this 50-foot surrealist sculpture, we designed an “oracle” to engage with visitors by text message.
 The oracle sends annotated photographs (similar to polaroids), revealing the hidden history and philosophy of the artwork.
 More playfully, the oracle picks different “readings” of paired poetry and remixed images of the sculpture for each visitor.
 Featuring mounted signs with QR codes that start the text message conversation.

 Created in collaboration with artist Sue Wrbican and the Greater Reston Arts Center.

 (2020 — Washington, DC).